-In March 2008 the Energy Market Authority made a decision on whether the pricing of wholesale supply of natural gas had been reasonable.
-The decision dealt with the pricing during financial years 2006 and 2007.
-According to the decision the pricing of Gasum Oy's gas supply was not at the reasonable level during these years and Gasum was ordered to change their pricing policy starting from financial year 2008.
+As regards the supervision of natural gas wholesale or retail pricing, the powers of the Energy Market Act are ex post by their nature.
+In May 2008 the Energy Market Authority gave a decision on whether the pricing of wholesale supply of natural gas had been reasonable.
+The decision given was based on the financial years 2006 and 2007.
 Due to the fact that the gas supply business is not capital intensive but resembles any other trading business, the Energy Market Authority opted for using the gas supply margin as the measure for assessing the reasonable level of pricing.
-EBIT-% (earnings before tax and interests %) was selected as an indicator of reasonable pricing and the reasonable level (2.5 %) was entered at by using benchmarking studies in the field.
+EBIT-% (earnings before tax and interests %) was selected as an indicator of reasonable pricing and the reasonable level (2.5 per cent) was entered at by using benchmarking studies in the field.
+According to the decision the pricing of Gasum Oy's gas supply was not at the reasonable level during these years and Gasum Oy was ordered to change their pricing policy starting from financial year 2008.